 auto myTuple = std::make_tuple(2011, 20.11, "C++11");

-Sad to say but automatic template type deduction is in C++ only available for function templates.
+Sadly, automatic template type deduction is in C++ only available for function templates.
 Why?
-Constructors of class templates are a special static function.
+Constructors of class templates are a particular static function.
 Right!
 With C++17, the compiler can deduce its template arguments from its constructor arguments.
 Here is the way to define myTuple in C++17.

 std::tuple myTuple = {2017, 20.17, "C++17"};

-An obvious effect of this C++17 feature is that most of the make_ function become obsolete with C++17.
+A noticeable effect of this C++17 feature is that most of the make_ functions become obsolete with C++17.

-If you want to know the details about class template argument deduction including the argument deduction guide, read the post Modern C++ Features - Class Template Argument Deduction from Arne Mertz.
+To know the details about class template argument deduction, including the argument deduction guide, read the post Modern C++ Features – Class Template Argument Deduction from Arne Mertz.

 Teachability of C++

-I have to admit, I like this C++17 feature.
+I have to admit; I like this C++17 feature.
 As a C++ trainer, my job is it to explain this difficult stuff.
-The more symmetric C++ becomes the easier is it for me to speak about the general ideas.
-Now I can say: "A template can automatically deduce its template arguments from its function arguments.".
+The more symmetric C++ becomes, the easier for me to speak about general ideas.
+Now I can say: “A template can automatically deduce its template arguments from its function arguments.”.
 In the past, I had to say this works only for function templates.

 Here is a simple example: